 - Make sure that the audio interface drivers and firmware are completely up to date.

 - Older interfaces may not have drivers available for your current operating system.
 If the interface has been discontinued then you'll need to consider upgrading it.

 - Your computer may have USB 3.0 ports installed.
 Make sure that your audio interface is compatible with this protocol.

 - If in doubt, test using the computer's built in soundcard instead.

 Check the cables, adaptors and hubs

 - If using an audio interface which is connected via USB, Firewire or Thunderbolt, these cables or adaptors can easily cause crackles and dropouts if they have become damaged or are improperly inserted.
 Check the connections and replace the cables/adaptors if necessary.

 - Connect directly to the computer and not via a hub.

 - Also check the computer's USB port to make sure it's free of dust and lint.

-To reduce the CPU load take the steps listed in our dedicated article: Reducing the CPU load in Live.
+To reduce the CPU load in Live take the steps listed here: Reducing the CPU load in Live.